 summer shoes (sandals, flip-flops)

-What do you like to put in your toddler’s Easter basket?
+What do you put in your toddler boy’s Easter basket?